Honda MB/T/X series

-Because of important law and insurance changes the sales in these types of light motorcycles decreased enormously.
+Because of important law and insurance changes combined with constantly rising sales prices and miscalculations in predicting future sales made by Honda Europe the sales in these two stroke mopeds and light motorcycles decreased enormously after 1987.
 As a result, production in Spain and Belgium came to a standstill in 1992.
 MBX production lasted another year and stopped in 1993.
-Only in Scandinavia a limited production for the local market lasted until 1997.
-After that Honda's M productions came to an end.
+Only in Scandinavia a limited production of the Honda MT50s for the local market lasted until 1999.
+After that Honda's M models where discontinued.